Department of Medicine

 Four-year combined training in Internal Medicine and Medical Genetics and Genomics.

-The Baylor Internal Medicine residency program also offers four preliminary year tracks:
+The Baylor Internal Medicine residency program also offers three preliminary year tracks:

 Preliminary (NRMP# 1716140P0)